ehrforce/knowledge-sarcoma-mapping/README.md

-# knowledge-sarcoma-mapping
-Terminology mapping for Oncology Sarcoma prosjekt (Norway)
+# Eksport av kunnskapsbase for Sarkom

+## Status
+January 2025: First check in with a working CLI